 Budgets will help you channel your money into what you personally find important.
 Want to travel the world with your partner?
-Want to set up a business so that you can be a stay at home parent like Kelan?
+Add it to your list and find out how to travel cheap to stick with your budget!

 These are examples of amazing, but achievable goals and dreams.

 You work hard for that money, and you deserve to be able to do the things that you really, truly want to do.

 It’s all about mindset and finding the best methods that work for you.
 Some people find that using only cash works best for them, and some find that they can only use card.
 The beauty of personal finance is that it’s completely personal to you.

 Monthly Budgeting Tools

 When you start budgeting, it can be a bit confusing wondering what to write down, and knowing where to start.

 You can use good old pen and paper if that helps you, or there are some other great options that are available to you – it’s all about finding out which one works best for you.

 There are some great budget templates out there that are more than capable of helping you manage your money.